h2o/neverbleed/README.md

 The engine can be used together with existing versions of OpenSSL or LibreSSL, with minimal changes to the server source code.

+FAQ
+---

+### Q. How much is the overhead?

+Virtually none.

+Generally speaking, private key operations are much more heavier than the overhead of inter-process communication.
+On my Linux VM running on Core i7 @ 2.4GHz (MacBook Pro 15" Late 2013), OpenSSL 1.0.2 without privilege separation processes 319.56 TLS handshakes per second, whereas OpenSSL with privilege separation processes 316.72 handshakes per second (note: RSA key length: 2,048 bits, selected cipher-suite: ECDHE-RSA-AES128-GCM-SHA256).

+### Q. Why does the library only separate private key operations?

+Because private keys are the only _long-term_ secret being used.

+Depending on how OpenSSL is used it might be benefitial to separate symmetric cipher operations or TLS operations as a whole.
+But even in such case it would still be a good idea to isolate private key operations from them considering the impact of private key leaks.

 How-to
 ------